Hypoxic Ischemic Encephalopathy (HIE)

 What is HIE?

-HIE typically happens during or shortly after childbirth.
+HIE typically happens during childbirth.
 Key causes include:

 • Oxygen deprivation during labor and delivery (e.g., umbilical cord problems, placental abruption, or uterine rupture).